-In the case of settled property, the ‘relevant property’ (the intangibles that gave rise to the possible charge under Paragraph 8) or any property that represents or derives its value from the relevant property remains affected by the election on the death of the settlor so long as it remains settled property and he remains chargeable under S.624 on the income therefrom (and also if he were to die within 7 years of it ceasing to be settled in that manner).
+In the case of settled property, the ‘relevant property’ (the intangibles that gave rise to the possible charge under Paragraph 8) or any property that represents or derives its value from the relevant property remains affected by the election until the death of the settlor so long as it remains settled property and he remains chargeable under S.624 on the income therefrom.

 Furthermore, it would continue to be potentially chargeable to inheritance tax if, although the settlor ceases to be a potential beneficiary, his spouse continues to be a beneficiary; whereas, if – at the outset – S. 624 only applied because the settlor’s spouse was a beneficiary, Paragraph 8 would not apply at all.
 Strangely, although one would have thought this seems unlikely to be intended, HMRC agree this analysis, with no suggestion of concession.